liamg/peridot/docs/guide.markdown

 By itself, the config file will not do anything, it is empty by default.

+You can see a [full breakdown of the config file format](schema), but for now we'll delve into some conrete examples...

 ## Managing your first dotfile

 In this example we'll configure a fictional app `my-app`, which we'll imagine uses a config file found in `~/.my-app.conf`.